globelabs/gl-docs/README.md

 |400/401|Request failed.
 Wrong or missing parameters, invalid subscriber_number format, wrong access_token. |
 |502/503|Platform Error.
 API Service is busy or down|

-API requests with a response code of 201, 400 or 401 will be chargeable and will be deducted to your developer wallet or bill.
+API requests with a response code of 201, 400 or 401 will be chargeable against your developer wallet.
 Standard SMS API rates apply, unless otherwise stated.

 Location Based Services